 A Loose Appliance

-If it is sticking or poking you, of course, place some wax over it right away!
+If it is sticking or poking you, place some wax over it right away!